 Being a Worshiper of Allah

 The Quran says: “I did not create … mankind except to worship Me” (51:56).
-Since Allah,the Almighty has created us to worship Him, every Muslim needs to be a good worshiper.
+Since Allah, the Almighty has created us to worship Him, every Muslim needs to be a good worshiper.
 Worship means every good deed one does or says following the Islamic law intending to please Allah the merciful.
 Worship includes rituals and beliefs, social activities, and personal contributions to the welfare of one’s fellow human beings.
-Although the concept of worship commonly consideres to mean performing ritualist acts like prayers, fasting, charity, etc. the traditional definition of worship in Islam includes almost everything in any individual’s activities for the pleasure of the almighty Allah.
+Although the concept of worship is commonly considered to mean performing ritualist acts like prayers, fasting, charity, etc. the traditional definition of worship in Islam includes almost everything in any individual’s activities for the pleasure of the Almighty Allah.
 That’s why the Quran says:

 Doing Righteous Good Deeds

-Doing good deeds will reward a Muslim and help gain the mercy of Allah in this world and afterward.
+Doing good deeds will reward Muslims and help them gain the mercy of Allah in this world and afterward.
 Islam believes that good deeds are one of the pillars of faith and a witness to the Tawhid.
 Certainly, a good deed is pleasing to the Almighty Allah.
-Good deeds are always should be done following the Islamic law and intended to please and obey the Almighty.
+Good deeds are always should be done following Islamic law and intended to please and obey the Almighty.